XoliswaS/AWS-RE-START/LABS/DATABASES/160  Lab build your database server& interact with your DB using an App.md

-🔹 Understanding Database Concepts
+*Understanding Database Concepts

 It took some time to understand how the app communicates with the database, but seeing data flow between them made the concept clearer.

-🔹 Importance of Configuration
+*Importance of Configuration

 This lab showed me how small configuration mistakes can prevent an entire application from working.

-✅ Key Skills Gained
+Key Skills Gained
 Setting up a database server

 Configuring database connection details